Healthy babies require healthy parents and healthy communities.

-There is no such thing as the “perfect parent” or “perfect child,” but there are healthy positive parenting skills to help guide your child’s growth.
+There is no such thing as the “perfect parent” or “perfect baby,” but there are healthy positive parenting skills to help guide your baby’s growth.

 - Take care of yourself.
 If you are tired, ill or just worn out, you cannot be an effective parent.
 Eat healthfully and get enough sleep.